Validators¶

 is a sequence and any element in the sequence is a member of the sequence passed asiterable

 .
-Empty input is considered valid.New in version 3.6.0.
+Empty input is considered valid.Added in version 3.6.0.

 value